-- All the Grammar, Vocabulary, and Practical English

-- Pronunciation exercises with audio.

-The audio can be accessed

-on Online Practice

-- Can you remember...? exercises for students to check their progress
+- All the Grammar, Vocabulary, and Practical English - Pronunciation exercises with audio.
+The audio can be accessed on Online Practice - Can you remember...? exercises for students to check their progress

-- Available with or without key

 Teacher's Guide.

 Step-by-step procedural notes for all the lessons including: